laustbn/hvsc-update-tool/README.md

    continues to work and is well tested (see below).
  + A Windows executable can be cross compiled using an open source tool chain.
 It clocks in at ~1 MByte for a static binary (or <200 KB for a dynamic, but needs the MINGW runtime).
-Windows doesn't like the binary and will prompt for UAE escalation every time it's run.
-I didn't look into this.
+This lacks a manifest, meaning Windows will prompt for UAE escalation when the filename contains `update`.
 It does work, though.
+The manifest is added when building with MSVC.
  + The test harness hasn't been tested on Windows, only using Wine.
-It might require changes or might work out of the box in an appropriate environment, e.g. Cygwin.
+It might require changes or might work out of the box in an appropriate environment, e.g. Cygwin or similar.

 ## Testing